grackle-project/grackle/doc/source/Integration.rst

   * The dynamic API is slower than configuring :c:data:`chemistry_data` in the classic approach.
 However, this shouldn't be an issue since :c:data:`chemistry_data` is usually just configured once when the simulation code starts up.

-  * The highlighted functions can also be used in tandem with other functions described in :ref:`dynamic_api_functions` to simplify (de)serialization of :c:data:`chemistry_data`
+  * The highlighted functions can also be used in tandem with other functions described in :ref:`dynamic_api_functions` to simplify (de)serialization of :c:data:`chemistry_data`.

   * For completeness, the dynamic API also provides an analogous function for configuring string parameters.